How to Fix a Cracked Tooth Naturally

 Tea Tree Oil

 Tea tree oil has natural antiseptic abilities that can reduce infection.
-My mixing a few drops of tea tree oil with water can be used as a mouthwash for antibiotic purposes.
+By mixing a few drops of tea tree oil with water can be used as a mouthwash for antibiotic purposes.
 This helps disinfect the mouth while facilitating the healing of broken teeth.
 However, keep in mind that tea tree oil is very strong, so it should not be swallowed but swallowed with caution.

 Dietary Changes to Promote Healing